Medical Student Elective Rotation in Radiation Oncology

 - Attend the pertinent multidisciplinary conferences throughout the rotation.

-- Medical students are expected to work between 40-50 hours a week.
-Working hours are 8:00 a.m.- 5:00 p.m.
+- Medical students are expected to work 40 to 50 hours a week.
+Working hours are typically 8:00 a.m.- 5:00 p.m.
 Monday through Friday, and students should be available during these hours.
 In general, residents take home call from Monday-Friday evenings and medical students are not responsible for on call duties.

 A student’s performance will be evaluated according to the following criteria: